My Hometown

 Southern Waterline: Historic fortifications such as the Slotbossetoren (Castle Tower) and the Line of Den Hout.

-Shopping: A compact city center with the Arendshof shopping center and many shops and restaurants.
+A compact city center with the Arendshof shopping center and numerous shops and restaurants.